cloudfoundry-attic/bosh-lite/README.md

     If you want to change the jobs properties for this bosh-lite deployment, e.g. number of nats servers, you can change it in the template located under cf-release/templates/cf-infrastructure-warden.yml.

-1. Deploy CF to bosh-lite
+1. Deploy CF to BOSH Lite

     ```
     bosh deployment manifests/cf-manifest.yml # This will be done for you by make_manifest_spiff